 More Sunny Days in Florida

 It’s the Sunshine State.
-The cities of Naples and Clearwater, both located on the Gulf coast, claim more than 360 days of sunshine on official websites.
 Per the venerable Farmer’s Almanac, Michigan and Ohio both rank in the top 10 of cloudiest U.S. states.

 Now, common sense tells you Florida has cloudy, and sometimes rainy, days.
 But we don’t have WEEKS of dreariness.
 Certainly not the gray gloom of a Midwestern winter.
 And our rain?
 Usually afternoon thunderstorms — tropical downpours — that last only a few hours and nicely cool down your summer evenings.